qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 > The trouble with having an open mind, of course, is that people will insist on coming along and trying to put things in it.
 >
 > \- Terry Pratchett

+Cunningham's Law: The best way to get the right answer on the internet is not to ask a question; it's to post the wrong answer.

 ### Sunk cost fallacy